Epicrex/Japanese/README.md

-# Japanese
+# Hi

-Head over to the wiki tab or click [here](https://github.com/Epicrex/Japanese-Learning/wiki/Japan).
+-> Head on over to the Wiki tab or click [here](https://github.com/Epicrex/Japanese-Learning/wiki/Japan)